kmtac/PSR1/Lesson7.md

     - Prayers at meals, bedtime, morning, ...
     - Play a game.
 Before each turn, each player lists something they'd like to thank God for.
 They get as much help as they need to come up with something.
  - Optional.
 Pick flowers and arrange them in a vase.
 Put near a statue or picture of Jesus.
 (Tends to be a fovorite activity in class.)
  - Optional.
 Make a short visit to Jesus in the tabernacle -- a couple minutes are fine.
 I think even a few minute visit can really help your child develop a relationship with Jesus, but I realize that this may not be as easy for homeschool families.
-Perhaps you might be able to do this occasionally, either now or after a coronavirus vaccine has been developed.
+Perhaps you might be able to do this occasionally.
     - Near or in Berea, St. Adalbert has Eucharistic Adoration from 9:00 to 6:30pm Tuesdays.
 St. Mary of the Falls has Eucharistic Adoration from 7-8pm Tuesdays.
-(Based on my experience, St. Mary of the Falls is as good about masking as St. Mary, Berea: Everyone in the church is wearing a mask.
-St. Adalbert, from my very limited pandemic experience, isn't as good: In the pandemic version of a "full" church, you might have one or two people not wearing masks.
-But I wouldn't expect St. Adalbert to have many people before about 5pm on Tuesdays.)

 ## In-class plan
 - Before announcements: Activity Book p.
 24, then 23 (6:55)
 - Discuss waiting in general, then waiting for the Savior.
 (Noah, Abraham, Joseph, we'll heard about Moses today)